ipfs-inactive/blog/content/post/086-ipfs-in-opera-for-android.md

 >[ipfs://bafybeiemxf5abjwjbikoz4mc3a3dla6ual3jsgpdr4cjr3oz3evfyavhwq/wiki/](ipfs://bafybeiemxf5abjwjbikoz4mc3a3dla6ual3jsgpdr4cjr3oz3evfyavhwq/wiki/)

-If you click the link above in Opera for Android you'll see Wikipedia, served from IPFS!
+If you click the link above in Opera for Android you’ll see Wikipedia, served from IPFS!

-Here's what that same address looks like from an HTTP gateway, which will work in all browsers:
+Here’s what that same address looks like from an HTTP gateway, which will work in all browsers:

 > https://ipfs.io/ipfs/bafybeiemxf5abjwjbikoz4mc3a3dla6ual3jsgpdr4cjr3oz3evfyavhwq/wiki/

 ## ENS and DNS for human-readable addresses

 As you can see, raw IPFS addresses can be quite long and provide few human-readable elements.
-While many people do not understand what HTTP URLs actually mean, the human readable parts of them have meaning and build trust for users (We're publishing [some research](https://github.com/ipfs/browser-design-guidelines) about this soon!).
+While many people do not understand what HTTP URLs actually mean, the human readable parts of them have meaning and build trust for users (We’re publishing [some research](https://github.com/ipfs/browser-design-guidelines) about this soon).

-There's a lot more work to do in maturing [naming in IPFS and distributed web efforts generally](https://github.com/ipfs/notes/blob/master/OPEN_PROBLEMS/HUMAN_READABLE_NAMING.md), but some services have already launched efforts to bridge this gap.
+There’s a lot more work to do in maturing [naming in IPFS and distributed web efforts generally](https://github.com/ipfs/notes/blob/master/OPEN_PROBLEMS/HUMAN_READABLE_NAMING.md), but some services have already launched efforts to bridge this gap.

 You can register *decentralized domain names* that map to IPFS addresses using services like [Unstoppable Domains](unstoppabledomains.com/) or the [Ethereum Name System (ENS)](https://medium.com/the-ethereum-name-service/ethdns-9d56298fa38a?source=rss----63df5ce4636f---4).